Matchings, coverings, and Castelnuovo-Mumford regularity: Lower bounds and simple examples

-We will compute regularity through Hochster's Formula (see e.g. \cite{Miller/Sturmfels:2005}), which relates local cohomology of the quotient $R/\mathcal{I}$ of a square-free monomial ideal with the simplicial cohomology of the simplicial complex of non-zero square-free monomials in $R/\mathcal{I}$.
+We will compute regularity through Hochster's Formula (see e.g. \cite{Miller/Sturmfels:2005}), which relates local cohomology of the quotient $R/I$ of a square-free monomial ideal with the simplicial cohomology of the simplicial complex of non-zero square-free monomials in $R/I$.
 We refer to \cite{Hatcher:2002} for basic background on simplicial cohomology, or to \cite{Bjorner:1995}\textbf{ }for a concise reference aimed at combinatorics.

-The \emph{Castelnuovo-Mumford regularity of a simplicial complex $\Delta$} \emph{over a field $k$}, denoted $\reg_{k}\Delta$, is defined to be the maximum $i$ such that the reduced homology $\tilde{H}_{i-1}(\Gamma;k)\neq0$ for some induced subcomplex $\Gamma$ of $\Delta$.
-It is well-known to follow from Hochster's Formula that $\reg_{k}\Delta$ is equal to the Castelnuovo-Mumford regularity of the Stanley-Reisner ring of $\Delta$ over $k$.
+The \emph{Castelnuovo-Mumford regularity }of a simplicial complex $\Delta$\emph{ }over a field $k$, denoted $\reg_{k}\Delta$, is defined to be the maximum $i$ such that the reduced homology $\tilde{H}_{i-1}(\Gamma;k)\neq0$ for some induced subcomplex $\Gamma$ of $\Delta$.
+It is well-known to follow from Hochster's Formula (together with the Betti number characterization of regularity) that $\reg_{k}\Delta$ is equal to the Castelnuovo-Mumford regularity of the Stanley-Reisner ring of $\Delta$ over $k$.
 We remark that complexes with regularity at most $d$ have been referred to as \emph{$d$-Leray}, and have been studied in the context of proving certain Helly-type theorems \cite{Kalai/Meshulam:2006}.

 In the case of the edge ideal of a graph $G$, let $\ind G$ denote the \emph{independence complex of $G$}, consisting of all independent sets of $G$.
 In this case our above discussion specializes to the relation: